 Spanish-born Adolfo Nicolás, SJ, (1936–2020) was the 30th Superior General of the Society of Jesus.
 He entered the Society in 1953 and later studied at the University of Alcalá before going to Japan.
 After studying Japanese, he entered Sophia University in Tokyo, where he studied Theology.
 Nicolás was ordained to the priesthood in 1967.

 He earned a doctorate in Theology from the Gregorian University in Rome.
 Nicolás then returned to Japan and taught Theology at Sophia for the next three decades.
 During these years, his obvious talents led to appointments first in the Philippines, as the Director of the East Asian Pastoral Institute (1978–1984), and later in South Korea, where he helped the Jesuits transition from American to indigenous leadership.

-Note that when talking about Asia, Nicolás uses we.
-He has told people, “In Asia I am aware that I am a European, but in Europe I am aware that I am not a European”¦ I don’t care whether I am a Spaniard, or French, or Japanese.”
+Note that when talking about Asia, Nicolás used we.
+He told people, “In Asia I am aware that I am a European, but in Europe I am aware that I am not a European.
+I don’t care whether I am a Spaniard, or French, or Japanese.”

 In 1993, Nicolás was named to a six-year term as Provincial of the Japanese Province after which he spent three years working with poor immigrants in Tokyo.